Japanese land law: City Planning Area

 The area of the City Planning Law, called the City Planning Area (CPA) is the largest and the primary zone classification in Japan.
 It is critical for the potential development of any large land area that covers approximately 25% of the land in Japan.
 Most development in Japan occurs within the CPA, because outside of the CPA, the development is highly restricted.
 The person in charge to designate the CPA is prefectural governors, after a consultation with municipal mayors and deliberation councils.
-The CPA usually has to be approved by the Ministry of Land, Infrastructure, Transport and Tourism (MLIT), but if the CPA combined two of more prefectures, the MLIT can designate the CPA instead.
+The CPA usually has to be approved by the Ministry of Land, Infrastructure, Transport and Tourism (MLIT), but if the CPA combines two or more prefectures, the MLIT can designate the CPA instead.

-Proposes of the City Planning Area are firstly, to designate the Area Division, secondly, to be available for the development permissions, thirdly, to apply the group rule stipulated for the relationship between buildings and cities in the Building Standard Law.
-Other reason for the CPA is to be specified to make public investments more efficient and support the land use with valid reason.
-It is not always a whole municipality but there are 4 cases depends on the situation of municipalities, applying to 100% of one administrative area, applying to 100% of many administrative areas, applying to part (below 100%) of one administrative area, applying to part (below 100%) of many administrative areas.
+Proponents of the City Planning Area are required, firstly, to designate the Area Division, secondly, to be available for the development permits, and thirdly, to apply the group rule stipulated for the relationship between buildings and cities in the Building Standard Law.
+Another reason for the CPA is to make public investments more efficient and support the land use with valid reason.

+The scope of zoning law changes can fall into four categories: applying to 100% of one administrative area, applying to 100% of many administrative areas, applying to part (below 100%) of one administrative area, and applying to part (below 100%) of many administrative areas.

 Main areas

-Large urban cities are defined by five specific definitions to apply the CPA such as a city that has more than 10,000 people in the municipality and 50% of workers involve in commerce and industry business, a city that expected to meet 10,000 people in 10 years, a city that has the central area of the municipality has over 3,000 people, a city that has tourism municipality that needs a development, a city that has disaster ruined municipality that needs a recovering help.
-Large urban cities within those five points are mandatory to divide the city into two areas, the Urbanization Promoting Area (UPA) and the Urbanisation Control Area (UCA).
-This method helps the public investments to be more effective, limit Urban sprawl.
-Small cities are not mandatory to divide the area but called the Unzoned Area (UA).
-The development of the UPA, the UCA, and the UA is to prevent erratic developments in the urban fringe.
-Zoning and development is legal anywhere between three areas, but in reality, the majority occurs in the UPA where the process is easiest.
+Regulators use five specific mutually exclusive definitions to apply the CPA in defining a large urban area as a city: a city must have more than 10,000 residents in the municipality and 50% of workers involved in commerce and industry business, a city must be expected to number more than 10,000 people in 10 years, a city's center must house over 3,000 people, a city has a tourism industry and a need for development, and a city that has underwent a disaster needs recovery assistance.
+Large urban cities within those five categories are mandated to divide themselves into two areas, the Urbanization Promoting Area (UPA) and the Urbanisation Control Area (UCA).
+This method makes the public investments more effective, and limits urban sprawl.
+Small cities are not mandated to divide their areas; they are instead called Unzoned Areas (UA).
+The development of the UPA, the UCA, and the UA is meant to prevent erratic developments in the urban fringe.
+Zoning and development are legal anywhere between three areas, but in reality, the majority occurs in the UPA where the process is easiest.